Joshee31/EDA-Terrorism/README.md

 Please refer to my code for my insights and recommendations.

-This task was assigned to me as an intern of [The Sparks Foundation](https://www.thesparksfoundationsingapore.org/) Data Science and Business Analytics program.
+I chose this task to showcase my talent and skills in performing EDA using Python for my internship at [The Sparks Foundation](https://www.thesparksfoundationsingapore.org/) Data Science and Business Analytics program.

 Link to the csv file: http://bitly.ws/CRNL